balena-io/docs/pages/tools/cli.md

 #### --drive, -d &#60;drive&#62;

 the drive to write the image to, like `/dev/sdb` or `/dev/mmcblk0`.
-Careful with this as you can erase your hard drive.
+Be careful with this as you can erase your hard drive.
 Check `resin util available-drives` for available options.

 #### --config &#60;config&#62;